De-store/graph-backend/README.md

 ### Website - dApp

-A completely decentralized website which will be used by developers to publish and manage their applications and helps used to get the *DeStore mobile app*.<br>[This](https://github.com/De-store/frontend) is the repository that contains the website codebase<br>`https://github.com/De-store/frontend`
+A completely decentralized website which will be used by developers to publish and manage their applications and helps users to get the *DeStore mobile app*.<br>[This](https://github.com/De-store/frontend) is the repository that contains the website codebase<br>`https://github.com/De-store/frontend`

 ### Mobile app

-DeStore also has a mobile application which will help users to view all the listed apps and install them on their devices.<br>[This](https://github.com/De-store/mobile-app) is the repository that contains the mobile app codebase.<br>`https://github.com/De-store/mobile-app`
+DeStore also has a mobile application that will help users to view all the listed apps and install them on their devices.<br>[This](https://github.com/De-store/mobile-app) is the repository that contains the mobile app codebase.<br>`https://github.com/De-store/mobile-app`

 ## Useful links